glorialulu/TSNet/docs/examples.rst

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
     :lines: 1-4

-2. Set wave speed for all pipes to be :math:`1200m/s` and simulation period to be :math:`20s`.
-Use suggested time step.
+2. Assume that the wave speed for the pipes is normally distributed with mean equal to :math:`1200 m/s` and standard deviation equal to :math: `100m/s`.
+Then, assign the randomly generated wave speed to each pipe in the network according to the order the pipes are defined in the .inp file.
+Subsequently, set the simulation period as :math:`20s`, and use suggested time step.

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
-    :lines: 6-10
+    :lines: 6-12

 3. Define background leak, and specify the emitter coefficient.
     The leak will be included in the initial condition calculation.

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
-    :lines: 12-14
+    :lines: 14-16

 4. Set up burst event, including burst start time (:math:`ts`), time for burst to fully develop (:math:`tc`), and the final emitter coefficient (final_burst_coeff).

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
-    :lines: 16-20
+    :lines: 18-22

 4. Compute steady state results to establish the initial condition for transient simulation.

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
-    :lines: 22-25
+    :lines: 24-27

 5. Run transient simulation.

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
-    :lines: 27-28
+    :lines: 29-30

 After the transient simulation, the results at nodes and links will be returned and stored in the transient model (tm) instance.

-To plot the leak discharge results at JUNCTION-22:
+To understand how much water has been lost through the leakage at JUNCTION-22, we can plot the leak discharge results at JUNCTION-22:

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
-    :lines: 30-43
+    :lines: 33-45

 yields :numref:`tnet3_leak`: